Table of Contents

 The prospect of having one of those jobs at home sounds good.
 You have more flexibility in your schedule, and you don’t have to be in traffic.
 Take care of your health.
 And you could also have time for side projects.

-Here’s what strategy to adopt to make sure your home job is right for you.
+Here’s what strategy to adopt to ensure your home job is right for you.

 Why would you choose a remote job?